kristianmandrup/infomatrix-blog/_posts/virtual-dom.md

 }
 ```

+Note that the `redraw` function creates a new target: `target = patch(target, patches, opts)`
+from calling `patch` which calls various DOM mutate operations.

 Main-loop is an optional module which ensures that a redraw is called at most once per animation frame via the [raf](https://www.npmjs.org/package/raf) module (requestAnimationFrame polyfill).

 We see that update calls redraw whenever `currentState` is invalidated (=null) and a redraw has not ben scheduled `!redrawScheduled`.
 Whenever this is true we trigger a redraw on next animation frame and set `redrawScheduled = true` to avoid consecutive redraws until we have done a redraw on the next animation frame.
 Very clever!!